Skip to content

 January 2018 - Present

-The Geneva Human Rights Platform (GHRP) is the Geneva Academy’s integrated hub for research, expertise, policy engagement and training on contemporary human rights challenges.
+The Geneva Human Rights Platform is the Geneva Academy’s integrated hub for research, expertise, policy engagement and training on contemporary human rights challenges.

 Building on the Geneva Academy’s long-standing engagement in the field of international human rights law and policy, the Platform brings together research initiatives, expert dialogue, conferences, policy discussions, and training activities aimed at fostering informed engagement between academia, policymakers, practitioners, international organisations, civil society actors and affected communities.